n1000/ttf/README.md

 PCM output is sent to stdout by default.

-Example usage (the makefile defaults to the clang compiler):
+Example usage (the makefile defaults to the clang compiler, and is a BSD makefile):

 ```console
 $ make